 Families living on Fort Jackson are encouraged to click on the “Fort Jackson Residents” link to the right.
-The link will take you to a page that includes information about new options for the 2018-2019 school year for children in kindergarten through sixth grade.
+The link will take you to a page that includes information about options for the 2019-2020 school year for children in kindergarten through sixth grade.

 Richland Two is a suburban school district located in the midlands region of South Carolina and is one of the state’s fastest-growing districts.
 It has garnered national and state recognitions for academic and overall excellence, including National Blue Ribbon Schools, Palmetto’s Finest Awards, Palmetto Gold and Silver Awards, Exemplary Writing Awards and Red Carpet Awards.
 The district ranks second in the state in the number of national board certified teachers.
 The student population is a mix of ethnic cultures and socio-economic strata.

 Nearly 13 percent of the district’s more than 27,000 students are military connected, with either a parent/guardian serving actively in the armed forces or working for the military.
 Since 2011, Richland Two has received $3.2 million from the Department of Defense Education Activity to fund the “Victory Initiative.”
 The funds will impact 2,379 military connected students at Spears Creek Road Child Development Center, Anna Boyd School, Center for Achievement, Bookman Road, Bridge Creek, Catawba Trail, Lake Carolina, Polo Road, Pontiac, Rice Creek and Sandlapper elementary schools; Blythewood, Kelly Mill, Longleaf, and Summit Parkway middle schools; and Richland Northeast and Ridge View high schools.